-- (tt) The Company has not sent or received any communication regarding termination of, or intent not to renew, any of the contracts or agreements that are currently effective and that are referred to or described in the Registration Statement, the Time of Sale Prospectus or the Prospectus, or filed as an exhibit to the Registration Statement, and no such termination or non-renewal has been threatened by the Company or, to the Company's knowledge, any other party to any such contract or agreement, which threat of termination or non-renewal has not been rescinded as of the date hereof. - (uu) There is and has been no failure on the part of the Company or any of the Company's directors or officers, in their capacities as such, to comply with any provision of the Sarbanes-Oxley Act of 2002 and the rules and regulations promulgated in connection therewith (the "Sarbanes-Oxley Act") applicable to the Company as of the date hereof, including Section 402 related to loans and Section 302 and 906 related to certifications. - (vv) The interactive data in eXtensible Business Reporting Language included or incorporated by reference in the Registration Statement fairly presents the information called for in all material respects and has been prepared in accordance with the Commission's rules and guidelines applicable thereto. - 2.
-Representations and Warranties of the Selling Shareholders.
-Each Selling Shareholder severally and not jointly represents and warrants to and agrees with each of the Underwriters that: - (a) This Agreement has been duly authorized, executed and delivered by or on behalf of such Selling Shareholder. - (b) The execution and delivery by such Selling Shareholder of, and the performance by such Selling Shareholder of its obligations under, this Agreement, the Custody Agreement signed by such Selling Shareholder and Computershare Trust Company, N.A., as Custodian, relating to the deposit of the Shares to be sold by such Selling Shareholder (the "Custody Agreement"), and the Power of Attorney appointing certain individuals as such Selling Shareholder's attorneys-in-fact to the extent set forth therein, relating to the transactions contemplated hereby and by the Registration Statement (the "Power of Attorney"), will not contravene any provision of applicable law, or the certificate of incorporation or by-laws of such Selling Shareholder (if such Selling Shareholder (if applicable), or any indenture, mortgage, deed of trust, loan agreement or other agreement or instrument to which such Selling Shareholder is a party or by which such Selling Shareholder is bound or to which any of the property or assets of such Selling Shareholder is subject, or any judgment, order or decree of any governmental body, agency or court having jurisdiction over such Selling Shareholder, and no consent, approval, authorization or order of, or qualification with, any governmental body or agency is required for the performance by such Selling Shareholder of its obligations under this Agreement or the Custody Agreement or Power of Attorney of such Selling Shareholder, except such as may be required by the securities or Blue Sky laws of the various states in connection with the offer and sale of the Shares.
+(tt) The Company has not sent or received any communication regarding termination of, or intent not to renew, any of the contracts or agreements that are currently effective and that are referred to or described in the Registration Statement, the Time of Sale Prospectus or the Prospectus, or filed as an exhibit to the Registration Statement, and no such termination or non-renewal has been threatened by the Company or, to the Company's knowledge, any other party to any such contract or agreement, which threat of termination or non-renewal has not been rescinded as of the date hereof.

+(uu) There is and has been no failure on the part of the Company or any of the Company's directors or officers, in their capacities as such, to comply with any provision of the Sarbanes-Oxley Act of 2002 and the rules and regulations promulgated in connection therewith (the "Sarbanes-Oxley Act") applicable to the Company as of the date hereof, including Section 402 related to loans and Section 302 and 906 related to certifications.

+(vv) The interactive data in eXtensible Business Reporting Language included or incorporated by reference in the Registration Statement fairly presents the information called for in all material respects and has been prepared in accordance with the Commission's rules and guidelines applicable thereto.

+2. Representations and Warranties of the Selling Shareholders.
+Each Selling Shareholder severally and not jointly represents and warrants to and agrees with each of the Underwriters that:

+(a) This Agreement has been duly authorized, executed and delivered by or on behalf of such Selling Shareholder.

+(b) The execution and delivery by such Selling Shareholder of, and the performance by such Selling Shareholder of its obligations under, this Agreement, the Custody Agreement signed by such Selling Shareholder and Computershare Trust Company, N.A., as Custodian, relating to the deposit of the Shares to be sold by such Selling Shareholder (the "Custody Agreement"), and the Power of Attorney appointing certain individuals as such Selling Shareholder (the "Power of Attorney"), will not contravene any provision of applicable law, or the certificate of incorporation or by-laws of such Selling Shareholder (if such Selling Shareholder (if such Selling Shareholder is a corporation) or other organizational documents of such Selling Shareholder (if applicable), or any indenture, mortgage, deed of trust, loan agreement or other agreement or instrument to which such Selling Shareholder is a party or by which such Selling Shareholder is bound or to which any of the property or assets of such Selling Shareholder is subject, or any judgment, order or decree of any governmental body, agency or court having jurisdiction over such Selling Shareholder, and no consent, approval, authorization or order of, or qualification with, any governmental body or agency is required for the performance by such Selling Shareholder of its obligations under this Agreement or the Custody Agreement or Power of Attorney of such Selling Shareholder of its obligations under this Agreement or the various states in connection with the offer and sale of the Shares.